 This New Testament example of a demon possession included self-mutilation.
 It is not normal for people to do this.
 It is characteristic of behavior brought on by evil spirits.

-Suicide.
 A previous question and answer has partially addressed the issue of suicide.
 It gives several Old Testament examples of suicide.
 God does not approve of suicide.
+Check out the study on “What does the Bible say about suicide?”
 This can be seen from an old and familiar passage.
 It tells us that suicide is a sin.

 You shall not murder.
 (NIV) Exodus 20:13

 This command is directed at each of us.
 It is important to notice that it does not say, “Do not murder your wife.”
 It does not say, “Do not murder your neighbor.”
 It does not say, “Do not murder yourself.”
 Why?
 Because we are not to murder anyone, including ourself!
 Some believe that suicide is an unforgivable sin but God has never said that!
 I would encourage you to read the previous question and answer.

 Self-mutilation and suicide are marks of a struggling believer or a non-Christian who desperately needs God.
 All of us struggle from time to time.
 There have been times of pain in my life when I would have liked to escape from this world, but Jesus has ministered to me by His Holy Spirit.

 For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.
 Let us therefore draw near with confidence to the throne of grace, that we may receive mercy and may find grace to help in time of need.
 (NASB) Hebrews 4:15-16

 For those who are struggling, remember that Jesus wants you to cast your care on Him.

 . . casting all your anxiety upon Him, because He cares for you.
 (NASB) 1 Peter 5:7

 Trust in Him.
 Friends can help, but only Jesus can calm and comfort the broken heart.